What is a dosimeter badge?

 • Death4

 Wearing a radiation detection badge can also give you peace of mind that you are not putting yourself at risk while at work.
 For example, operating fluoroscopy units or X-ray machines may expose you to high-energy radiation.
-Likewise, you may be worried about the risks associated with your job and how your work may affect your risk of cancer or other complications.
+Likewise, you may be worried about the risks associated with your job and how your work may affect your cancer risk or other complications.

+By wearing a radiation detection badge, you can know the amount of radiation you or your employees are exposed to while working.
+Having your employees wear badges helps minimize potential fraudulent lawsuits, as many healthcare workers who get cancer direct it back to radiation exposure in the workplace.
 Radiation detection badges do not just give peace of mind to employees who work around radiation but also to their employers.
 By utilizing badges and monitoring radiation appropriately, the likelihood of illness due to radiation exposure is low.
 When radiation is within safe limits, employees will be less likely to develop complications due to their work.
 Therefore, they will be less likely to sue their employer for a hazardous workplace.
-Additionally, having employees wear radiation detection badges ensures that the employer does their due diligence to keep their workers safe.
+Additionally, having employees wear radiation detection badges ensures the employer does their due diligence to keep their workers safe.Order your x-ray badges today!

 References